Octavius-Dante/Tetra-Proxima/SAP_Cloud_Connector/Readme.md

 </br>

 Test the connection - usually the connection will work
-</br>(since my demo system is non-S4 hana so conenction failure is reported)
+</br>(since my demo system is non-S4 HANA so connection failure is reported)
-</br> but my BAS account is already connected to NPL demo system and displayed all available odata services - (Which means its working)
+</br> but my BAS account is already connected to NPL demo system and displayed all available OData services - (Which means its working)
 </br> now we are good to go for development
 </br>
 </br>